yumiyagawa1/Yu-TechwritingPortfolio/revised-documentation/tailwind-update.md

 The **goal** of this documentation is to improve the user experience, demonstrate style guide application, and enhance long-term maintainability.
 The **scope** specifically address the Play CDN installation section of the Tailwind CSS documentation.
 The **pain points** I am trying to resolve include a lack of clarity, structural inconsistencies, and improving information accessibility.

 **User feedback** this current documentation is a work in progress.
-If you've used the Tailwind CSS Play CDN or have suggestions for further improvements, please don't hesitate to suggest improvements.
+If you've used the Tailwind CSS Play CDN or have suggestions for further improvements, please don't hesitate to suggest revisions.

 ***